-The site is beautifully laid out and really easy on the eye.
-Prices are good, though you’ll find lower if you shop around at other discount sites.
+The site is well laid out and prices are good, though you’ll find lower if you shop around at other discount sites.
 There is a bafflingly huge selection of lens solutions, too.
 If you need an updated prescription vision test are administered in over a quarter of Walmart stores by independent optometrists.
-A big offering from a big name, and easily one of the best online contact lenses providers.
+You can also buy frames here, though the site hasn't currently made our list of the best eyeglasses online retailers.

 Walmart Contacts review: Prices and offers